east-winds/east-winds.github.io/mentoring.md

 I am always interested in recruiting talented postdocs from different disciplines.
 Interested applicants should consult the [UCSD Office of Postdoctoral Affairs][postdoc] for appointment information, and the [Office of Foundation Relations][foundation], the [National Academies][NAS], and [this resource][harvard-funding] for funding opportunities.

+**The [University of California President's Postdoctoral Fellowship Program](https://ppfp.ucop.edu/info/) is a competitive program that offers fellowships, professional development and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to diversity and equal opportunity at UC.
+Applications are due November 1.**

 If you would like to be considered for future funded opportunities, you may contact me with your interests and expected graduation date.

 #### Science Policy Fellows Program